jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

 ### Step 1
 Run sbatch for script `prep_stack_par.sh` in main isce2 directory which runs the stackSentinel script to create all run files.
 This is currently set up for ionopsheric correction runs (see topsStack github for more info.)

+I WOULD STRONGLY RECCOMEND DELETING YOUR ORBITS DIRECTORY EACH TIME YOU DO A NEW RUN / RERUN YOUR PREP SCRIPT

 USER CHANGES: bounds, slurm parameters and check directory names.

 ### Step 2